How does this medication work? What will it do for me?

 Eye problems: Take care to ensure that ipratropium bromide aerosol does not reach the eye.
 There have been reports of eye complications (e.g., tearing, increased eye pressure, glaucoma, and eye pain) when this medication has been released into the eyes.
 Eye problems have occurred when the aerosol was used with the standard mouthpiece or with a spacing device.
 If you experience eye pain, blurred vision, or vision changes, talk to your doctor as soon as possible.

-Glaucoma: People with glaucoma should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Glaucoma: Ipratropium can make symptoms of glaucoma worse.
+If you have glaucoma, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 You will probably need to have regular eye examinations while you are using this medication.

-Prostate or urinary problems: People with prostate or urinary tract problems should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Prostate or urinary problems: Ipratropium can make symptoms of prostate enlargement or urinary problems worse.
+If you have a urinary tract problem, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while using this medication, contact your doctor immediately.

 Breast-feeding: It is not known if ipratropium bromide passes into breast milk.
-If you are a breast-feeding mother and are using this medication, it may affect your baby.
+If you are breast-feeding and using this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.